The Interceptor Aims To Fix Vulnerability In Millions of Alarm SystemsBy Brian Rhodes, Published Jan 08, 2018, 10:28am EST

 Security executive Jeffery Zwirn claims a 'catastrophic' flaw exists in 'millions of alarm systems', and dealers could be liable if not fixed.
-The Interceptor prevents a thief or building fire from locking up an alarm panel to prevent it from dialing out, sounding keypad alarms, or from triggering alarm messages at the worst possible time.
+His product, The Interceptor prevents a thief or building fire from locking up an alarm panel to prevent it from dialing out, sounding keypad alarms, or from triggering alarm messages at the worst possible time.

 Alarm Industry Liable For 'Not State Of The Art' Systems

 Zwirn told IPVM: "Shorted wiring on the databus is a significant vulnerability to expected function" that he "sees often during forensic alarm failure investigations."
 He forwarded us a legal opinion deeming stock panels a legal liability and not 'state of the art' unless equipped with The Interceptor:

 "Manufacturers of security alarm panels, distributors and dealers are all at risk for lawsuits based on strict product liability, negligence and breach of implied warranties if a product placed into the stream of commerce and sold to a customer is dangerous or defective and causes or contributes to personal injury or property damage.
 These lawsuits cost manufacturers, distributors, dealers and their insurers millions upon millions of dollars in losses each and every year."

 The Problem: Shorting Panel Devices Can Lock Them Up

 The Interceptor addresses the shorting out of powered serial databus channels causing all connected devices to 'lock up' and become unresponsive.
 Shorts can occur when a building fire melts cables, or when a burglar knows how to tamper with a system keypad at an entrance.

 His solution for making panels 'state of the art' adds a power supervision card, preventing line shorts from killing the attached devices and ensures that critical devices like communicators still dial out if trouble happens.